 - TETRIS - Tele-Echography Trade-off study for ISS

 Within these projects, the ability to use the MELODY solution with a satcom system was successfully demonstrated.

-The clinical trial files were submitted to the official competent authority, which is an essential step before starting the tests in children.
+The clinical trial files have been submitted to the competent official authority, which has issued an approval for the performance of the clinical trial.